-Now that you have already familiarized yourself with your new glider while ground handling on a training slope, you are ready for your first flight.
-For the first flight, it is recommended that you choose a familiar flying area and to fly your new glider in calm conditions.
+Now that you have already familiarised yourself with your new glider while ground handling on a training slope, you are ready for your first flight.
+For the first flight we recommend that you choose a familiar flying area and that you fly your new glider in calm conditions.

-Preflight check equipment
+Preflight equipment check

-Before every flight, you need to do a pre-flight check and the inspection of other equipment.
+Before every flight you need to do a pre-flight check and to inspect any other equipment.
 Learn to do this, as it takes no extra time.
-This procedure may vary depending on the instructor, pilot, or equipment settings.
+This procedure may vary, depending on the instructor, pilot or equipment settings.
 Some pilots have their wing always connected to the harness.
-However, you should have a consistent method of checking and preparing your equipment and doing the final pre-flight check.
+However you should have a consistent method of checking and preparing your equipment and doing the final pre-flight check.

-After the arrival on take-off, assess the suitability of flying conditions.

-While walking around the canopy, preparing and spreading out the wing, you should, at the same time, inspect the canopy.
+- 1. After the arrival on take-off, assess the suitability of flying conditions. - 2.
+While walking around the canopy preparing and spreading out the wing, you should at the same time inspect the canopy. - 3.
 After you check the lines and connect the risers to the harness, grab the lines and slide them through your fingers as you walk towards the canopy.
-In this way, you double-check that the lines are not tangled, stuck, or damaged.
+In this way you double check that the lines are not tangled, stuck or damaged.
+If meanwhile the canopy moves, walk around and correct it again. - 4.
+Inspect the harness, reserve, speed system and all connections.